Stellaria media: Distribution and habitat

 Stellaria media is widespread in Asia, Europe, North America, and other parts of the world.
 There are several closely related plants referred to as chickweed, but which lack the culinary properties of plants in the genus Stellaria.

 Stellaria media is common in lawns, meadows, waste places, and open areas.
 Its Ellenberg values in Britain are L = 7, F = 5, R = 6, N = 7, and S = 0.

 Ecology

 The larvae of the following species of Lepidoptera feed on chickweed: chickweed geometer (Haematopis grataria), yellow shell (Camptogramma bilineata), pale-banded dart (Agnorisma badinodis), dusky cutworm (Agrotis venerabilis) and dainty sulphur (Nathalis iole).
 It is susceptible to downy mildew caused by the oomycete species Peronospora alsinearum.

 It is eaten by chickens, wild birds, and mountain sheep.

 Potential toxicity

 Chickweed contains plant chemicals known as saponins, which can be toxic to some species (notably fish).
 It is unlikely that most land animals will be affected, as the quantities involved are not large.
-However, it is not advised for pregnant and breastfeeding mothers.
+However, it is not advised during pregnancy or while breastfeeding.